 Demonstrative evidence of how Sunni historical books mock Imam Abu Hanifa, and Imam Ahmed (may Allah’s mercy be upon them both) when attempting to misrepresent the beliefs and views of others.

-Recently a brother and friend on my Facebook page was asking about reliable information in regards to the historical accounts of Muslims.
+Recently a brother and friend on my Facebook page were asking about reliable information in regards to the historical accounts of Muslims.

 I replied by saying,

 ” walakum salaam wr wb, “reliable and fair ” that will be a challenge because every side will allege that the other is not being truthful.
-What I can do is provide for you some sources and also suggest you read any sources that anyone suggest to you, and look for the inconsistencies, tell tale signs of manipulation.”
+What I can do is provide for you some sources and also suggest you read any sources that anyone suggests to you, and look for the inconsistencies, telltale signs of manipulation.”

-I’m going to give here and now demonstrable evidence of exactly how misrepresentation of one group by another is done and how often it back fires and makes a mockery of the group who thought they were being clever to begin with.
+I’m going to give here and now demonstrable evidence of exactly how the misrepresentation of one group by another is done and how often it backfires and makes a mockery of the group who thought they were being clever, to begin with.